 Speaking of your employer’s salary structure: If, in the course of doing this research, you find out that men in your office are earning more than women for the same work, you have a different issue on your hands — one that moves us out of normal “how to ask for a raise” advice and into “how to address a gender pay gap” territory, which you can read about here.
 That’s also a good reason to be sure you’re getting data from both men and women.

 “I’m hoping we can talk about my salary.
 It’s been a year since my last raise, and I’ve taken on a number of new responsibilities since then.
 I’m managing all our copywriters and was even able to smooth out that long-running issue with the design team, which ended up saving us a ton of time in the last few months.
-I think things are going really well, and I’d like to talk about increasing my salary to reflect this new work.”
+I think things are going really well, and I’d like to talk about increasing my pay to reflect this new work.”

 If you have a specific dollar figure in mind, it’s fine to name it (as in, “I’m hoping we can raise my salary to $X”).
-But it’s also okay not to start out with a specific figure, although you should be prepared to be asked what you’re hoping for.
+But it’s also okay not to start with a specific figure, although you should be prepared to be asked what you’re hoping for.

-One tip: If you know your boss will need to get your raise approved by someone above her, like her own manager or HR, you can make it easier for her to do that by leaving her with a short, bulleted list of key points in your favor.
-Keep this short, though — no more than one page, with some quick bullets that highlight your most significant new responsibilities or accomplishments.
+One tip: If you know your boss will need to get your raise approved by someone above her, like her own manager or HR, you can make it easier for her to do that by leaving her with a list of key points in your favor.
+Keep this short, though — no more than one page, with some quick bullet points that highlight your most significant new responsibilities or accomplishments.
 If you have compelling data about competitive salaries, you could include that too.

-If you ask for a raise and get told no, all is not lost.
-This is a perfect opportunity to ask what it would take to get a raise in the future.
-A decent manager should be able to explain to you what you’d need to do to earn more — which could be anything from “manage your work more autonomously” to “stop alienating all your co-workers” to “you’re at the top of the range for your position, so you’d have to be promoted to earn more money here.”
+And if the answer is no, this is a perfect opportunity to ask, “Can you tell me what you think it would take for me to earn a raise in the future?”
+A decent manager should be able to explain what you’d need to do to earn more — which could be anything from “manage your work more autonomously” to “stop alienating all your co-workers” to “you’re at the top of the range for your position, so you’d have to be promoted to earn more money here.”